LibreQoE/LibreQoS/docs/v1.5/TechnicalDocs/integrations.md

 If a network.json file exists, it will not be overwritten, unless you set ```always_overwrite_network_json = true```.
 You can modify the network.json file to more accurately reflect bandwidth limits.
 ShapedDevices.csv will be overwritten every time the Sonar integration is run.
-You have the option to run integrationSonar.py automatically on boot and every 10 minutes, which is recommended.
-This can be enabled by setting ```automaticImportSonar = True``` in `/etc/lqos.conf`.
+You have the option to run integrationSonar.py automatically on boot and every 5 minutes, which is recommended.
+This can be enabled by setting ```enable_sonar = true``` in `/etc/lqos.conf`.